WTFThatPerson/bluetooth-rbp/README.md

 # bluetooth-rbp
-Arch linux ARM Bluetooth firmware support for Raspberry Pi's include Raspberry Pi4.
+Arch linux ARM Bluetooth firmware support for Raspberry Pi's include Raspberry Pi 4.
 It supports aarch64 as well.

 Clone repository into working directory and use makepkg in standard way, i.e. something like that: